Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hodge theory of simplicial varieties

-One can generalize the notion of a $\Q$-cohomological mixed Hodge complex over a simiplical space $X_{[\bullet]}$ by considering the same datum $(K_\Q, (K_\Q, W), (K_\C, W, F), \alpha)$ over $X_{[\bullet]}$ and require that over each $X_{[n]}$, the restriction becomes the $\Q$-cohomological MHC (See definition).
-We call it a co-simplicial $\Q$-cohomological mixed Hodge complex over $X_{[\bullet]}$.
-By taking the global section functor on each $X_{[n]}$, what we have is the co-simplicial version of $\Q$-MHC, denoted by
+One can generalize the notion of a $\Q$-cohomological mixed Hodge complex over a simiplicial space $X_{[\bullet]}$ by considering the same data $(K_\Q, (K_\Q, W), (K_\C, W, F), \alpha)$ over $X_{[\bullet]}$ and requiring that over each $X_{[n]}$, the restriction becomes the $\Q$-cohomological MHC (See Definition \ref{def: cmhc}).
+We refer to it as a co-simplicial $\Q$-cohomological mixed Hodge complex over $X_{[\bullet]}$.
+By taking the global section functor on each $X_{[n]}$, we obtain the co-simplicial version of $\Q$-MHC, denoted by

 Note that the underlying complex $K_\Q$ (or $R\Gamma_{[\bullet]}K_\Q$) is bi-graded.
 It means that one needs to take the associated simple complex to obtain $\Q$-MHC.
-The key is to define the relevant increasing filtration $sW$ and decreasing filtration $sF$ on $sK$ to get a $\Q$-MHC.
+A key is to define the relevant increasing filtration $sW$ and decreasing filtration $sF$ on $sK$ to get a $\Q$-MHC.

 \begin{defin} Let $K=(K_\Q, (K_\Q, W), (K_\C, W, F), \alpha)$ be a co-simplicial $\Q$-mixed Hodge complex and $sK$ be the associated simple complex.
 We define three filtrations on $sK$:

 We call $L^\bullet$, $F^\bullet$, and $\delta(W, L)_\bullet$ a co-simplicial, Hodge, and weight filtration, respectively. \end{defin}